What is Early Help?

 It would be useful for nominated champions to read documents listed above before attending the champions meeting.
-These can be downloaded
+These

 can be downloaded from the related links shown at the bottom of this page.
 These will be reviewed regularly; the Early Help